 - Square One TV (only on the block for one year before being replaced by Bill Nye the Science Guy)

-- Thomas the Tank Engine (These animated segments were part of the aforementioned Shining Time Station, before being broadcast as standalone animations.) (rights now owned by Nick Jr.)
+- Thomas the Tank Engine (These animated segments were part of the aforementioned Shining Time Station, before being broadcast as standalone animations.) (moved to Nick Jr. in 2018 until 2020, rights now owned by Netflix and Universal Kids)

-- Where in the World Is Carmen Sandiego? (distributed by Disney in some territories, including Spain)
+- Where in the World Is Carmen Sandiego? (a game show, PBS Kids' first)

 - The Big Comfy Couch (Originally aired in Canada in 1992 on YTV, presented by American Public Television)

 - Bill Nye the Science Guy (Originally aired in syndication the year before, produced by Disney in association with the National Science Foundation, Rabbit Ears Productions, and KCTS Seattle)

 - FutureQuest (one of few new projects since the block's inception to never use a PBS Kids logo at any point)

 - In the Mix (a newsmagazine aimed at a teenage audience, never officially on the block, but syndicated by PBS itself on many stations; it is, to date, the only PBS Kids program to have a rating higher than TV-G)